Boundary Perturbation Effects in Quantum Systems with Conserved Energy and Continuous Symmetry: Effective Hamiltonian

 \section{Effective Hamiltonian}

 The numerical simulation above suggests that by varying the bulk parameter, the boundary term may induce a bulk phase transition.
 To better understand this behavior, we employ perturbation theory.
 Note that the boundary term is supported on a finite number of sites and can only change the total energy by an $O(1)$ constant.
 Therefore in the perturbation framework, we can restrict our focus to the original eigenstates of $\hat{H}_0$ with a fixed energy $E_0$ and construct the effective Hamiltonian within this subspace.
 We then analyze the eigenstates of this effective Hamiltonian.
-Below, we start with the free-fermion chain and generalize this to the interacting system.
+In Appendix \ref{app::r_1}, we also establish a connection between the static arguments and the dynamical behavior.
+Below, we start with the free-fermion chain and then generalize this to the interacting system.